alaakh42/La-Liga-Chatbot/laliga_intents.md

 - can you tell me more about the city of Valencia?
 - can you tell me more about the city of Valladolid?
 - can you tell me more about the city of Villarreal?
+- tell me about the city of Alaves?
+- tell me about the city of Athletic Bilbao?
+- tell me about the city of Atlético Madrid?
+- tell me about the city of Barcelona?
+- tell me about the city of Celta Vigo?
+- tell me about the city of Eibar?
+- tell me about the city of Espanyol?
+- tell me about the city of Getafe?
+- tell me about the city of Girona?
+- tell me about the city of Huesca?
+- tell me about the city of Leganés?
+- tell me about the city of Levante?
+- tell me about the city of Rayo Vallecano?
+- tell me about the city of Real Betis?
+- tell me about the city of Real Madrid?
+- tell me about the city of Real Sociedad?
+- tell me about the city of Sevilla?
+- tell me about the city of Valencia?
+- tell me about the city of Valladolid?
+- tell me about the city of Villarreal?
 - tell me something about the city of Alaves
 - tell me something about the city of Athletic Bilbao
 - tell me something about the city of Atlético Madrid